Danpiel/Discord.RSS.Wiki/Feed-Filters.md

 ```

 The filters are essentially "OR" filters.
 This meaning that if *any* of the words defined in the filters are found in the feed in their respective categories, then it will pass the filter and be sent to Discord.

+Any filters starting with tilde (~) will be a broad search where if it's found *anywhere* in the property it will pass (including inside words).
+Ex: `~here` will be triggered for the word `there`.
+To add a tilde to the beginning of the world without having it as a broad search, use `\~` to escape the tilde.